apollographql/apollo/docs/source/intro/benefits.md

 #### Apollo DevTools

 Apollo DevTools is a Chrome extension that allows you to inspect your Apollo Client cache, track active queries, and view mutations.
-You also have access to GraphiQL within Apollo DevTools which is convenient for testing queries as you're working on front-end code with Apollo Client.
+You also have access to GraphQL within Apollo DevTools which is convenient for testing queries as you're working on front-end code with Apollo Client.

 ![Apollo DevTools](../assets/dev-tools.png)